 Including whole grains in your diet has numerous health benefits including lowering risk of type-2 diabetes, obesity, and improving blood cholesterol levels.
 Apart from this, incorporating gluten free and unprocessed whole grains into regular diet has proven to cause a significant decrease in risk of stroke and heart disease.

 Adding berries to your diet is an excellent way to keep your heart healthy as they are chock-full with antioxidants and heart-healthy phytonutrients.
 They are also a great source of soluble fiber.
 Some heart healthy berries that you can incorporate into your diet include blueberries, acai berries, strawberries, and raspberries.

 Some must-have greens like spinach, broccoli, Brussels sprouts are essential in promoting heart health.
 Apart from the fiber content of the vegetables, they also contain other nutrients like potassium, folate, vitamin C, and magnesium which ensure healthy overall functioning.
 Some other heart-healthy vegetables to include in your diet include asparagus, carrots, potatoes, and squash.

 Fruits like oranges and grapefruit contain large amounts of vitamin C which is a powerful dietary antioxidant.
 Avocado, although high in calories, are loaded with “good” fats that help cholesterol levels.
 Apples are a rich source of soluble fiber and are associated with reduced blood pressure and decreased risk of stroke.

-Bean varieties like kidney beans and black beans are high in fiber, B-vitamins, and several essential minerals.
-Soybean products like tofu and soy milk are also healthy foods that can be incorporated into your heart-friendly diet.
+Bean varieties like kidney beans and black beans are high in fiber, B-vitamins, and

 9. Dark Chocolate